Chapter 15. The Configuration

 - Arguments for GDB

 Specifies the set of commands, in sequence, are normally required to run an eCos test from start to finish.
-This includes how to specify the remote timeout (necessary for some slower forms of hardware debugger, or to provide for additional delays if the hardware is remotely accessed on a slow internet connection) and how to make provision for retrieving diagnostic messages from the target.
+This includes how to make provision for retrieving diagnostic messages from the target.

 Specifies the full GDB command with arguments to be launched in order to commence each test.
 If the executable is not on the